-In the early specimens there was rose comb and single comb varieties, but when the breed was admitted to the Standard of Perfection in 1883, rose comb was the desired ‘standard’.
+There was a rose comb and single comb varieties in the early specimens, but when the breed was admitted to the Standard of Perfection in 1883, the rose comb was the desired ‘standard.’

-The Silver Laced Wyandotte was listed as a ‘priority’ breed by the ALBC until 2016 when it was removed because numbers had recovered enough to warrant an upgrade.
+The Silver Laced Wyandotte was listed as a ‘priority’ breed by the ALBC until 2016, when they removed it because numbers had recovered enough to warrant an upgrade.

 Silver Laced Wyandotte Standard and Appearance

-The Silver Laced Wyandotte were admitted to the American Standard in 1883, the first of the Wyandotte varieties to do so.
+The Silver Laced Wyandotte was admitted to the American Standard in 1883, the first of the Wyandotte varieties to do so.